-Arriving in Bombay was like going straight from Pink Floyd, Wish You Were Here on a walkman to having Johnny Rotten singing in your face.
+Arriving in Pune was a little harsh, from the Pink Floyd, Wish You Were Here melody of Indian train travel, to having Johnny Rotten singing in your face.
 I’d think it a privilege if Johnny would do that, but I’d have to be in the right mood and when I arrived in Bombay I wasn’t, so I muttered my way to an overpriced hotel and battened down the hatches until I felt cheerful enough to make the journey to see my daughter at her college near Pune.

 My hotel, the Sea Green Hotel, just around the corner from ‘all That Jazz’ was where I had my first dose of Indian bureaucracy, that little book with horizontal and vertical lines that makes you list utterly useless information.
 I felt at war with the country, unwilling to submit to it yet, simple things were irking me.